Eurekha-K/Fraudulent-Baking-Transaction-Recognition-Model-API-Development/README.md

 app = Flask(__name__): Creates a Flask application instance named app.
 algorithms: A dictionary that stores pre-trained machine learning models.
-# 3. Training Function (Optional):
+# 3. Training Function :

-train_models(X_train, y_train): This function is commented out but could be used to retrain the models if needed.
-It iterates through the algorithms dictionary and calls the fit() method on each model to train it on the provided training data (X_train and y_train).
+train_models(X_train, y_train): It iterates through the algorithms dictionary and calls the fit() method on each model to train it on the provided training data (X_train and y_train).
 # 4. Routes:

 # @app.route('/'): This decorator defines a route for the root URL (/).